 - Use these culinary herbs and spices regularly: cinnamon, cloves, nutmeg, garlic, ginger, rosemary, turmeric, black pepper, crushed red pepper, horseradish, and mustard seeds;

 - Eat oats cooked with cinnamon, ginger, and a pinch of unrefined sea salt often.
-Cook real oats rather than the instant, microwaved variety.
+Cook whole oats or steel cut oats rather than the instant, microwaved variety.

 Lifestyle Factors for Reducing Pain